 This means that many farms with animals are considered to be an Oregon CAFO and are required to have a state issued CAFO permit, including all Oregon dairies that are licensed by the state.

 FoFF is generally not concerned about Oregon family farmers who hold state CAFO permits as the law requires.
-Our concern lies with the growing number of large, federal CAFOs that are moving into our state and threatening rural communities.
+Our concern lies with the growing number of very large, federal CAFOs that are moving into our state and threatening rural communities and family farm viability.
+Some of these operations are being permitted for 5, 10, and even 100 times more animals than the 1000 animal unit threshold that qualify them as large federal CAFOs.
 It is unfortunate that the the Oregon Department of Agriculture chose to use the same acronym as the Environmental Protection Agency and we believe ODA should find an alternative name for the state CAFO permit to prevent confusion.
 Read about Oregon’s CAFO permitting program here.

-This is a sector of agricultural production where the goal is to increase yield (such as bushels per acre) and decrease costs of production, usually by exploiting economies of scale.
-This has resulted in decreasing farm numbers and has forced the remaining farms to become appreciably larger, more mechanized, and chemical-intensive.
-Farms participating in industrial agriculture specialize in only a few commodities and often have to enter into contractual relationships with processors because of vertical integration.
+This is a type of agricultural production where the primary goal is to increase yield (such as bushels per acre) and decrease costs of production by exploiting economies of scale, leading to larger and larger farms.
+This approach has resulted in decreasing farm numbers and has forced remaining farms to become appreciably larger, more mechanized, and chemical-intensive.
+Farms participating in industrial agriculture often specialize in only a few commodities and sometimes have to enter into contractual relationships with processors through vertical integration.

 Local and Regional Food Systems

-Denotes a food system where food is produced, processed, distributed and sold within a relatively small geographical area.
-These systems are based on deep relationships between farmers and consumers, and aim to circulate money and create jobs within the region as well.
+Denotes a food system where food is produced, processed, distributed and sold within a relatively small geographical area or within a certain region.
+These systems depend on deep relationships between farmers and consumers, often provide farmers a higher price for their products, and aim to circulate money and create jobs within the region where the food is produced and consumed.